 Whether you use these mad libs verbatim or as a starting point, communication is key when it comes to showing a genuine interest in your engaged employees.
 From recognition in a company-wide email to thanking your team privately, we’ll leave it up to you on when and how you show your gratitude!

-This post is part of a special blog series on ‘How Employee Engagements Drive Business Performance’ in support of ProService’s Growth Series event taking place on March 27.
+This post is part of a special blog series on ‘How Employee Engagements Drive Business Performance’ in support of ProService’s Growth Series event which took place on March 27, 2018.
 Offered exclusively to ProService clients and special guests, the Growth Series are interactive learning experiences that feature industry-leading speakers and networking opportunities that will inspire and provide tools for business leaders to take their organizations to the next level.
-For more information on the upcoming Growth Series, visit our event page and register with code GS2018.